Linux-Tech-Tips/binary_converter/converter_outline.md

 The executable will have 2 segments, one with instructions and one with data.
 Adding the size of the ELF header with the size of 2 program headers, this leads to the first segment offset being `0xB0`.
-With alignment to `0x100000` we can place the segment to the VRAM address `0x4000B0`, to clear enough space beforehand for OS/kernel things.
+With alignment to `0x1000` we can place the segment to the VRAM address `0x4000B0`, to clear enough space beforehand for OS/kernel things.
+A small alignment value is chosen to ensure the executable uses as little RAM as possible.

 If we pad the first segment to be 512 bytes in the executable itself as well, it can be at offset `0x2B0`.
-This allows us to place it into VRAM directly after the first, at address `0x4002B0` aligned to `0x100000`.
+This allows us to place it into VRAM directly after the first, at address `0x4012B0` aligned to `0x1000`.
+The address is `0x4012B0` rather than `0x4002B0` as per the alignment, to ensure the segments aren't mapped to the same virtual memory.
 The content itself of the second segment is (based on the known program strings) 141 bytes, with an additional single zeroed bss byte at the end.

 This leads to the segments being the following: